lldpd/lldpd/README.md

 root, not `_lldpd`!).
 If you get fuzzy timestamps from syslog, copy `/etc/locatime` into the chroot.

-`lldpctl` allows to query information collected through the command line.
+`lldpctl` lets one query information collected through the command line.
 If you don't want to run it as root, just install it setuid or setgid `_lldpd`.